Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Introduction

 However, panoramic images often have large image distortions and object deformations due to the intrinsic equirectangular projection~\cite{hohonet,omnirange}.
-This renders a vast number of Convolutional Neural Networks (CNNs) and learning methods a sub-optimal solution for panoramic segmentation~\cite{pass,zhang2022trans4pass}, as they are mostly designed for pinhole images and cannot handle severe deformations.
-Besides, they fail in establishing long-range contextual dependencies in the ultra-wide $360^\circ$ images which prove essential for accurate semantic segmentation~\cite{danet,omnirange}.
-To solve this problem, we propose a novel distortion-aware model, \ie, \emph{Transformer for PAnoramic Semantic Segmentation (Trans4PASS)}.
-Specifically, compared with standard Patch Embedding (PE) in Fig.~\ref{fig:raw_pe}, our newly designed \emph{Deformable Patch Embedding (DPE)} in Fig.~\ref{fig:dpe} helps to learn the prior knowledge of panorama characteristics during patchifying the image.
-In addition, the proposed \emph{Deformable MLP (DMLP)} enables the model to better adapt to panoramas during feature parsing.
-We further introduce the upgraded Trans4PASS+, augmented by DMLPv2 with parallel token mixing mechanisms, which enhances the flexibility in modeling discriminative cues and reinforces the capacity in reasoning global contexts, thus, greatly improving the generalizability in wide-FoV scenarios.
-As shown in Fig.~\ref{fig:fov}, while the performance of Pyramid Vision Transformer (PVT)~\cite{pvt} degrades as the FoV gradually increases, our transformer benefits from its distortion-aware design and shows inherent robustness, especially larger FoVs tend to widen the gap between Trans4PASS+ and PVT.
+This renders a vast number of methods a sub-optimal solution for panoramic segmentation~\cite{pass,zhang2022trans4pass}, as they are tailored for pinhole images and cannot handle severe deformations. {In Fig.~\ref{fig:fov}, we observed that with an increase in FoV, the performance of the baseline model~\cite{pvt} drops.} To solve this problem, we propose a novel distortion-aware model, \ie, \emph{Transformer for PAnoramic Semantic Segmentation (Trans4PASS)}. {Specifically, compared with standard Patch Embedding (PE), our newly designed \emph{Deformable Patch Embedding (DPE)} helps to learn the prior knowledge of panorama characteristics during patchifying the image.} In addition, the proposed \emph{Deformable MLP (DMLP)} enables the model to better adapt to panoramas during feature parsing. {Building upon the success of the deformable structure, we further propose a simple yet highly effective version, \ie, Trans4PASS+, which is enhanced by DMLPv2 with parallel token mixing mechanisms. {Compared to Trans4PASS, the new model can benefit more from larger FoV thanks to its advanced token mixing, showing inherent robustness against FoV changes in both \textsc{Pin2Pan} and \textsc{Syn2Real} settings (Fig.~\ref{fig:fov}).
+Meanwhile, it shows significant performance gains in the source-only setting (Fig.~\ref{fig:plus}) in both indoor (SPin{\MVRightarrow}SPan) and outdoor (CS{\MVRightarrow}DP) scenarios.}}